treier57lol/images/README.md

 This repository contains generic [Docker](https://docker.com) images that are used by Pterodactyl Panel to run games.
 With the release of `v0.7.X` of our panel, we have moved to making the install process be a completely seperate part of the process, making it much easier to maintain a smaller set of Dockerfiles.

+To learn more about docker or how images are made please check out this [video](https://www.youtube.com/watch?v=_dfLOzuIg2o) by [TechSquidTV](https://www.youtube.com/channel/UC7vYUkA-s5XVjS7UoyGSFbg).
+It is quite in depth and covers a lot of stuff.

 Our goal here is to maintain images that can run a wide variety of games in individual branches.
 For example, the [`java` branch](https://github.com/parkervcp/images/tree/java) is a standardized Docker container running on Alpine Linux that should support most all Minecraft based games, as well as java based games.
 We install all of the required dependencies that we ae aware of, but if you notice one missing, we welcome you to either raise an issue in here, or submit a PR to add it.

 The `entrypoint.sh` files **should not do any application installing**, and exist solely to parse startup commands passed to the container, and then run them, with a pause at the beginning to allow the Daemon time to boot and attach to the container.